What We Do & How We Do It

 Let’s take a moment to think about the traditional banking system.
 You deposit your hard-earned money with your bank and however low today’s interest rate may be, you expect it to earn some kind of payout on it.
 I am Japanese — come talk to me about low interest rates one day (and eating really strange raw fish), but I digress.
 Banks can pay out interest to their depositors because they use the money deposited to lend to borrowers (mortgage, anyone?).
 The borrowers pay interest on their loans.
 After paying for various costs, the banks pay interest to depositors to attract new customers and keep the ones they have.

 This structure of value creation is similar to the Celsius Network model, but we are not a bank and we do not take or hold deposits.
-We do, however, work with trusted third-party custodians who agree to hold your coins on your behalf.
-When your coins are not held in cold storage with these custodians, they are being lent out to our approved borrowers and secured with collateral.
-This enables us to create value and earn a return on your coins that we then share with you as weekly rewards.
+We do, however, use the coins transferred to us by our users for our own yield-generating activities, mainly lending them out to our approved institutional borrowers.
+This enables us to create value and earn a return, which we then use to finance our operations and pay out weekly rewards.

 By flipping the traditional banking model on its head and creating a customer-centric business model that acts in your best interest, Celsius has become the fastest-growing company in crypto with about $1 billion worth of customer assets under management to date.
-Imagine if our pool of assets grew to $2 billion or $4 billion.
+Imagine if assets on the platform grew to $2 billion or $4 billion.

 Our core finance team meets weekly and makes any necessary rate adjustments (typically small) to the weekly rewards based on our needs and the current market conditions.
 This operating model has worked well for both us and our customers to date and, therefore, we do not expect to make abrupt and drastic changes to this model.
 This approach both assures our long-term success and allows us to generously reward our customers.